McNair Scholars Program

 The program’s eligible population contains students with a profile to be selected into a competitive graduate institution, but who face educational, financial, and social barriers that can make graduate school, and careers for which a doctoral degree is necessary, seem like an unrealistic goal.

 At Suffolk University, the McNair Scholars program serves a maximum of 26 students at any given time.
 An integral component of the program is the Summer Research projects students are required to conduct during their tenure as McNair Scholars, usually in the summer term between their junior and senior years.
-A $2,800 stipend is issued upon successful completion of the research experiences.
-Program participants also receive personalized guidance in identifying and applying to graduate programs; all participants are strongly encouraged to enroll in masters and doctoral programs.
+A stipend is issued upon successful completion of the research experiences.
+Program participants also receive personalized guidance in identifying and applying to graduate program.
 The program further tracks students’ progress towards the successful completion of an advanced degree.

 The program was named for Astronaut and Challenger space shuttle crew member Dr. Ronald E. McNair, an accomplished laser physicist, fifth-degree black belt in karate, and saxophonist.
 The first programs were funded in 1989, three years after the Challenger Space shuttle incident, which claimed the life of Dr. Ronald E. McNair.
 The program is dedicated to the high standards of achievement inspired by Dr. McNair's life.
 Read the full history of the program and Dr. McNair.